rafiwicht/sssp/docs/build_images.md

 |---|---|---|
 FIRM |A short name of the firm.
-Used in the name of the apps/addons. | SSSP ADMIN_ROLE | The LDAP role for the SSSP Admins| sssp-admin KEYOAK_URL | URL to the keycloak backend. | https://test.sssp.local:8000/auth/ KEYCLOAK_REALM | The keycloak realm used for the SSSP | sssp KEYCLOAK_CLIENT_ID | The keycloak client for the SSSP | sssp-client
+Used in the name of the apps/addons. | SSSP ADMIN_ROLE | The LDAP role for the SSSP Admins| sssp-admin KEYCLOAK_URL | URL to the keycloak backend. | https://test.sssp.local:8000/auth/ KEYCLOAK_REALM | The keycloak realm used for the SSSP | sssp KEYCLOAK_CLIENT_ID | The keycloak client for the SSSP | sssp-client